Spend a summer evening visiting the 13 excitingly diverse museums and historic sites in Lower Manhattan — all for FREE!

 Schedule of Events

 Night at the Museum programming at Fraunces Tavern Museum will include live 18th-century music and colonial dance lessons provided by the Tricorne Dance Ensemble throughout the evening accompanied by Ridley and Anne Enslow on genuine colonial instruments.
-Participants can also snap a souvenir photo in the Colonial Costume Photo Booth and take a free guided tour of the museum.
+Participants can also snap a souvenir photo in the Colonial Costume Photo Booth, take a free guided tour of the museum, and view a selection of weird and wonderful items from the collection that are not usually on display.
+And there's more!
+You can also enjoy a tasty treat courtesy of Insomnia Cookies, who will be donating free cookie coupons to the event.

 Colonial Dancing with The Tricorne Dance Ensemble